cloudmobi/CloudmobiSSP/AdMob_Mediation_Integration_Guide_For_Android.md

 # AdMob Mediation Integration Guide

-This guide instructs you step-by-step on how to set CloudMobi live as an Ad Network on the Admob Mediation platform.
+This guide instructs you step-by-step on how to set Cloudmobi live as an Ad Network on the Admob Mediation platform.

 Currently we support Rewarded Video and Interstitial for mediation.

 #### Before You Start

-- Make sure you have a Cloudmobi SSP account, & created an application and ad slots on the CloudMobi Platform.
+- Make sure you have a Cloudmobi SSP account, & created an application and ad slots on the Cloudmobi Platform.
-- To serve CloudMobi's Ads, you must have the [CloudMobi Basic Android SDK](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK.zip) integrated also.
+- To serve CloudMobi's Ads, you must have the [Cloudmobi Basic Android SDK](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK.zip) integrated also.

 #### Adapter-For-Admob [Download](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK_Adapter-For-Admob.zip)